Matías Nahuel

-Matías Nahuel Leiva Esquivel (born 22 November 1996), known as Nahuel, is a professional footballer who plays as a right winger for Polish club Śląsk Wrocław.
+Matías Nahuel Leiva Esquivel (born 22 November 1996), known as Nahuel, is a professional footballer who plays as a right winger for Israeli club Maccabi Haifa.
 Born in Argentina, he has represented Spain at youth levels.

 Club career

 Villarreal

 Born in Rosario, Santa Fe, Argentina, Nahuel moved to Spain at only 14, joining Villarreal CF's youth setup.
 He made his senior debut with the C-side in 2012–13, in Tercera División, and also appeared occasionally for the reserves during that first season.

 Nahuel made his first-team – and La Liga – debut on 13 January 2014, playing 23 minutes in a 5–1 home routing of Real Sociedad.
 On 28 August he scored his first professional goal, netting the last in a 4–0 home win against FC Astana for the campaign's UEFA Europa League.

 On 16 June 2016, Nahuel signed a two-year loan contract with Real Betis also of the top tier.
 On 30 January 2018, he was loaned to Segunda División team FC Barcelona B for six months.